 And if we didn’t want to walk, there was always a tuk tuk.

 Khao San Rd, the famed backpackers’ area has a good sprinkling of bars, cafes and guest houses.
-Surprisingly, we found it pretty sedate; quite possibly reflective of the Thai government’s approach to cleaning up Thailand.
+Surprisingly, we found it pretty sedate; quite possibly reflective of the Thai government’s approach to cleaning up their country.
 A lot of street food vendors are no longer on the streets throughout Bangkok and we’ve read that in holiday destinations like Phuket, illegally set up bars, cafes, beach chairs and umbrellas have been removed from the beaches.
 The aim of the clean up project is to return public land to the people.
 Easier flow of human and vehicular traffic has to be a winner here too.

 Democracy Monument, (in the pic below) built to commemorate the bloodless Siam Coup in 1932 which saw Thailand transition from an absolute monarchy to a constitutional monarchy is a much visited site during this mourning month of October.